Elepert/ToolBox-AI/docs/Algorithms.md

 # AI and Algorithms

-### What are the advantages that A star has over breadth-first search?
-What advantages does A star have over depth-first search?

 ### Take a look at lines 124-127 of the code.
 Try commenting and uncommenting lines and running python astar.py to see what values are printed in each cell.
 Take a screenshot of each example with some lava tiles placed down, and in your own words, explain what f_score, g_score, and h_score are, and why you see those specific values in the screenshot.

 g_score shows the number of the tile in terms of the path.
 For example a tile with the number 20 would be the 20th tile on the path chosen.
 The tiles that are not selected green shows the number it has along another longer path.